oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      - `spec.image: model-in-image:WLS-v1`
      - References to the secrets

-- [Update1](#update1-use-case): Demonstrates udpating the initial domain by dynamically adding a data source using a model ConfigMap
+- [Update1](#update1-use-case): Demonstrates udpating the initial domain by dynamically adding a data source using a model ConfigMap:

    - Image `model-in-image:WLS-v1`:
      - Same image as Initial use case